Szymon-Czuszek/SAS-Data-Science/README.md

     </tr>
 </table>

-######
+[‎SAS/SasFunctionsRand.sas](‎SAS/SasFunctionsRand.sas): This SAS script generates random values from a Normal distribution using the RAND function and visualizes the output.

 Step 1: DATA Step
-DATA rand;:

-Creates a dataset named rand.
+1. DATA rand;: Creates a dataset named rand.
-CALL streaminit(12345);:
+2. CALL streaminit(12345);:

-Initializes the random number generator with a seed value 12345.
+- Initializes the random number generator with a seed value 12345.
-Using a fixed seed ensures that the random numbers generated are reproducible.
+- Using a fixed seed ensures that the random numbers generated are reproducible.
-DO i = 1 to 200;:
+3. DO i = 1 to 200;:

-Loops 200 times to generate 200 random values. x = rand("Normal");:
+- Loops 200 times to generate 200 random values.
+4. x = rand("Normal");:

-Generates random values from a standard normal distribution 𝑁
+- Generates random values from a standard normal distribution 𝑁(0,1) using the RAND function.
-(
-0
-,
-1
-)
-N(0,1) using the RAND function.
-OUTPUT;:
+5. OUTPUT;:

-Writes each generated value of x to the dataset rand.
+- Writes each generated value of x to the dataset rand.
-END;:
+6. END;:

-Ends the DO loop.
+- Ends the DO loop.
-RUN;:
+7. RUN;:

-Executes the data step.
+- Executes the data step.

 Step 2: PROC SGPLOT
-PROC SGPLOT DATA = rand;:
+1. PROC SGPLOT DATA = rand;:

-Uses the SGPLOT procedure to plot the histogram of the random values.
+- Uses the SGPLOT procedure to plot the histogram of the random values.
-TITLE "Random Values from N(0,1)";:
+2. TITLE "Random Values from N(0,1)";:

-Sets the title for the histogram.
+- Sets the title for the histogram.
-HISTOGRAM x;:
+3. HISTOGRAM x;:

-Creates a histogram of the variable x (the generated random values).
+- Creates a histogram of the variable x (the generated random values).
-RUN;:
+4. RUN;:

-Executes the plotting procedure.
+- Executes the plotting procedure.

 Step 3: PROC FREQ
-PROC FREQ DATA = rand;:
+1. PROC FREQ DATA = rand;:

-Generates frequency statistics for the dataset rand.
+- Generates frequency statistics for the dataset rand.
-RUN;:
+2. RUN;:

-Executes the procedure.
+- Executes the procedure.

-Output
+Step 4: Output
-Histogram:
+1. Histogram:

-Displays the distribution of the 200 random values from 𝑁
+- Displays the distribution of the 200 random values from 𝑁(0,1)
-(
-0
-,
-1
-)
-N(0,1).
-The histogram should approximate the shape of a standard normal distribution (bell curve).
+- The histogram should approximate the shape of a standard normal distribution (bell curve).
-Frequency Table:
+2. Frequency Table:

-Outputs the frequency of unique values or ranges in the dataset rand.
+- Outputs the frequency of unique values or ranges in the dataset rand.

 ######